 Kahneman breaks down human thought into two systems: the epnonymous Thinking Fast, which he calls System One, and the Slow being System Two.
 System One (S1) thinking is the automatic, fast, stereotypical, intuitive, and emotional thinking that we all do, almost all of the time, even though we are largely unaware of it.
 This type of thinking requires little or no energy, and enables us to perform simple tasks instantaneously like completing simple sentences, sums like 2+2, localising the source of a specific sound or reading large text on a poster.

 S1 thoughts are like our own little team of people working in our heads for us 24/7, keeping an eye on everything that's going on around us, coming in from all senses, so that we’re not exhausted by the simple things in life and can focus our energy instead on more complex tasks.

-The typical image of an angry face is S1 thinking in action.
+Our response to an image of an angry-looking face is S1 thinking in action.
 Kahneman talks about S1 as our "jumping to conclusions machine”, and through elegant studies showed that when most people are shown an image of a face with wide staring eyes, open mouth and bearing teeth, most of us automatically conclude that the person is angry, even though there is actually little else to go on; it could be that the person is simply scared, or shocked, but because there is little other information, the result is a narrative so simple that we don't look for any other evidence, and stick with our first impression.

-And then the slow System Two (S2) thinking is the much more effortful, logical, calculating and conscious thinking we do, albeit much less often.
-It’s responsible for pointing our attention towards something specific, recalling a specific memory, sustaining a high walking rate.
+The slow System Two (S2) thinking is the much more effortful, logical, calculating and conscious thinking we do, albeit much less often.
+It’s responsible for pointing our attention towards something specific, recalling a specific memory, or sustaining a high walking rate.